bryanapperson/blog/content/musings/prometheus-bound/index.md

 blessed with the gift of foresight.
 He knew beforehand the volume of his suffering and how it would come to an end.
 He still made the choice to ease the suffering of mankind, at his own expense.
-Prometheus has no fear of death, and has taken the foresight of death away from mankind, freeing them to explore knowledge, spurred by the ephemeral nature of mortal existence.
+Prometheus has no fear of death, and has taken the foresight of death away from mankind; thus freeing them to explore knowledge, spurred by the ephemeral nature of mortal existence.

 Zeus is presented in the dialectic of the characters as a young tyrant, eager to make an example of those who would defy him.
-This is what has lead to the overzealous punishment of Prometheus, doomed to have his liver eaten daily and never die.
+This is what leads to the overzealous punishment of Prometheus, doomed to have his liver eaten daily and never die.
 This viewpoint of Zeus as arbitrary, capricious and tyrannical is also present in other works of this time period.
 Aeschylus seems to be solidly